Five things you might not know about orzo (but really should):

-3) If you’re on a gluten-free diet and get depressed reading features about wheat-based pasta, you can use DeLallo’s Gluten-Free Corn/Rice Orzo in all (yes, every single one) of these recipes.
+3) If you’re on a gluten-free diet and get depressed reading features about wheat-based pasta, you can use DeLallo’s Gluten-Free Corn/Rice Orzo in all (yes, every single one) of these healthy orzo recipes.

 4) “Orzo” is Italian for “barley” and gets its name for it’s grain-like shape.

 5) A 2-ounce serving serving of orzo contains about 200 calories and 2 grams of fiber.
 Make it whole wheat, and the amount of fiber jumps to about 6 grams per serving.